whiterabbitsecurity/cn-powershell/README.md

 - CertificateRequest: contents of the certificate request (PKCS10) as DER in a string encoded with Base-64

-## CreateCMS
+## CreatePKCS7

-Creates a CMS (PKCS#7) message of the given CSR signed with the keystore's private key.
+Creates a PKCS#7 message of the given data signed with the keystore's private key.

 ### Input